Geology of Greece: Cenozoic (66 million years ago-present)

 Neogene sediment deposited after the Alpine cycle outcrops widely.
-The Mesohellene Trough, Epirus-Arkanania basin and Cycladic Basin are all examples of molasse basins from the early Miocene.
+The Mesohellene Trough, Epirus-Akarnania basin and Cycladic Basin are all examples of molasse basins from the early Miocene.
 The Ionian Islands basin is part of the Preapulian Zone and may only have had an interruption in sedimentation in the late Miocene into the Pliocene.
 Most sediments in other Neogene basins are marine, but the Aegean Islands basin is filled with continental sediments.

 As the molasse basins filled during Burdigalian and Langhian times, the uplift of the Pindus Cordillera caused nappe formations to slide onto metamorphic rocks of the Cyclades.
 In the Tortonian, arc fracturing brought subsidence of the Cretan Basin.
 Inland basins preserved numerous mammal fossils such as the Pikermi site north of Athens in continental clay.

 Volcanic activity in the Aegean began in the Neogene and Quaternary.
 Volcanoes in western Thrace, Limnos and Samothrace are on the edge of the Rhodope Massif, while the Aegean volcanic arc borders the Menderes Massif and Attico-Cycladic Massif.
-The Neogene Santorini volcanoes erupted in the Holocene, destroying the Mycenaen civilization.
+The Neogene Santorini volcanoes erupted in the Holocene, destroying the Mycenaean civilization.
 Interior basins hold thick lakebed sediments from the Quaternary, indicating oscillation between cold desert conditions and wet interglacials.
 Travertine springs often preserve more recent fossil assemblages.
 Near Corinth, brackish Black Sea water invaded during the Middle Pleistocene, although for the most part, the islands and water area of the Aegean did not change the during the ice ages.